cbucquet/GolfTrack/README.md

 # GolfTrack
 GolfTrack is an iOS app designed to show the distance between the user and the golf hole.
-This app was made in 2016 and received updates on the following year (2017), but hasn't been changed since.
+This app was made in 2017 but hasn't been changed since.

 ## Download
 Go to the Apple Store to download GolfTrack (<a href="https://apps.apple.com/us/app/golftrack/id1266833014" target="_blank">https://apps.apple.com/us/app/golftrack/id1266833014</a>)